 Cats are not low-maintenance pets.
 They require the same loving care as dogs, pet birds, and exotic pets.
-All adult cats should be seen by their veterinarian at least once a year for a routine "well-check" examination.
-An annual vet check draws a baseline of the cat's normal physical condition.
-This allows the vet to easily spot differences in the cat's condition should illness or emergencies arise.
+All adult cats should be seen by their veterinarian at least once a year for a routine wellness examination.
+This annual check-up draws a baseline of the cat's normal physical condition, which lets the vet easily spot differences in the cat's condition should illness or emergencies arise.

-First, a vet tech or assistant will typically weigh your cat.
-Some veterinary clinics even have a scale built into the examination table.
+When you first go in for the exam, a vet tech or assistant will typically weigh your cat.
+Some veterinary clinics even have a scale built into the examination table or a portable one they bring in for smaller animals.
 Next, the vet tech will take your cat's temperature with a rectal thermometer.
-You may be asked to assist with this by holding the cat's front end steady.
+You may be asked to assist with this by holding your cat's front end steady.

-Then, the veterinarian will come in and manually examine your cat's key body parts: the eyes and nose, mouth and teeth, ears, heart and lungs, fur, paws and feet, and butt.
 Your cat's eyes will be checked for clearness and signs of inflammation or tearing, while the nostrils will be looked at for signs of congestion.
-Then, your vet will examine your cat's mouth and teeth for gum inflammation, signs of excess tartar, and/or any tooth abnormalities or breakage.
+The vet will examine your cat's mouth and teeth for gum inflammation, signs of excess tartar, and any tooth abnormalities or breakage.
 Next, your vet will look at your cat's ears for signs of inflammation, redness, or drainage around the ear canal, along with mites.

 Lastly, your veterinarian will carefully palpate fingers into your cat's internal organs to feel for signs of abnormalities, such as swelling, lumps, or bumps.
 This is one of the most important parts of the wellness check, as your vet's fingers have the magical ability to remember how a particular cat feels normally.
 This makes it easy to pinpoint potential problems at future visits.

 If this is your cat's first vet visit as an adult, your veterinarian will likely run a series of lab tests.
-These tests will establish a "baseline" of your cat's normal health, and will make it easier to spot changes during the cat's next vet appointment. #These tests commonly include the following:
+These tests will establish a "baseline" of your cat's normal health and make it easier to spot changes during the cat's next vet appointment.
+These tests commonly include:

-- CBC (Complete Blood Count).
-This tests measures and evaluates the type of cells circulating in the blood, including red cells, white cells, and platelets.
+- Complete Blood Count (CBC): These tests measure and evaluate the type of cells circulating in the blood, including red cells, white cells, and platelets.
 In some cases, the CBC might also isolate other microorganisms and parasites.
 The CBC is useful for detecting anemia, leukemia, infections, and other conditions.

-- Urinalysis (UA).
-Your veterinarian may suggest this test, or you may request it, if you have cause to suspect a UTI.
-A urinalysis will help your veterinarian detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells or blood.
+- Urinalysis (UA): Your veterinarian may suggest this test, or you may request it if you have cause to suspect a urinary tract infection (UTI).
+A urinalysis will help your veterinarian detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells, or blood.
 It may also help in the diagnosis of certain diseases.